 Hostas are hardy plants that grow in many soils, but they have preferences.
 What is the best soil for hostas?
 How can you amend yours to help your plants thrive?

 Alongside this, they like soil that holds moisture without water logging their root systems.
 Many backyard soils will need to be amended to match these criteria.

 Below, we’ll dig into what these requirements mean, and discuss how to amend your soil base or create your own mixture from scratch.

 My favorite hosta soil is one we used in the nursery.
 It consisted of 10 parts Douglas fir bark, 1 part pumice (double screened) and 1 part coir or peat moss, along with some fertilizer and insecticide.

-The mix changed slightly to include more peat for smaller pots.
+The mix is changed slightly to include more peat for smaller pots.

 This can be a pricey mix for home growers, but you can likely replicate this mix by replacing materials with those easily found in your area.
 There are, of course, many variations that will do the same job.